EswarAditya5/Project_Vehicle_Coupon_Recommendation/README.md

 Coupon systems have been widely used to market products, and services and engage customers to use their products and services often.
 Coupons create a win-win situation for both companies and customers so, by offering a correct coupon to users, which can lead users to become frequent customers and it is enhancing a brand’s impact on its customers.

-How to know which coupon to provide a customer can be a rather complex task, since each customer profile responds differently to each other, and frequently offering them bad coupons or deals might drag them away from your business.
-To overcome this problem, machine learning techniques can be used to build a better coupon recommendations system.
+How to know which coupon to provide a customer can be a rather complex task, since each customer profile responds differently to the other, and frequently offering them bad coupons or deals might drag them away from your business.
+To overcome this problem, machine learning techniques can be used to build a better coupon recommendation system.

 ### Technology used:
 <div align ='left'>